 He doesn’t hear Daphne coming, although she’s never mentioned it, McKenzie said she’s a Shaolin priest.
 He couldn’t hear her coming if it was dead silent, much less with a TV blaring a football game.

-Daphne kicks him inside, he stumbles forward, lands on his knees, chicken flies all over.
+Daphne kicks him inside, he stumbles forward, lands on his knees, chicken flies across the small room.
 Dasha is behind her.

 “Didn’t think chickens could fly.”